ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The AS defines the constant, unsigned integer MAX\_INDEX <= ((2^64) - 1), where "^" is the exponentiation operator.
 The value of MAX\_INDEX is REQUIRED to be at least (MAX\_N - 1), and is RECOMMENDED to be at least ((2^32) - 1).
 MAX\_INDEX SHOULD be orders of magnitude greater than MAX\_N.

-When maintaining the history of updates to the TRL, the following applies separately for each update collection.
+When maintaining the history of updates to the TRL, the following applies separately for each requester's update collection.

 * Each series item X in the update collection is also associated with an unsigned integer 'index', whose minimum value is 0 and whose maximum value is MAX\_INDEX.
 The first series item ever added to the update collection MUST have 'index' with value 0.